Ynn/selfstar/getting-started.md

 The learning environment you have downloaded is made of three complementary tools (see figure below):

 + **An Integrated Development Environment**.
-This Eclipse-based IDE provides comprehensive facilities for the development of pervasive applications based on OSGi/iPOJO.
+This Eclipse-based IDE provides comprehensive facilities for the development in OSGi/iPOJO.
 Specifically, it includes a source code editor, build automation tools and automated deployment on the execution platform.

 + **An Execution platform based on OSGi and iPOJO**.
 This platform supports the execution of the pervasive applications developed by students.